This post compares the training precision of TensorFlow, PyTorch, and Neural Designer for an approximation benchmark.

 Reference computer

-The next step is to choose the computer to train the neural networks with TensorFlow, PyTorch, and Neural Designer.
+The next step is to select a computer for training neural networks using TensorFlow, PyTorch, and Neural Designer.

 Operating system: | Windows 10 Enterprise |